 “In particular, gram-negative pathogens present both biological and chemical challenges that hinder the discovery of new antibacterial drugs,” Zgurskaya said.
 “As a result of these challenges, intensive screening campaigns have led to few successes, highlighting the need for new approaches to identify regions of chemical space that are specifically relevant to antibacterial drug discovery.”

-In the article, the research team provides an overview of emerging insights into this problem and outline a general approach for researchers and scientists to address it.
+In the article, the research team provides an overview of emerging insights into this problem and outlines a general approach for researchers and scientists to address it.

 “The overall goal is to develop robust cheminformatic tools to predict gram-negative permeation and efflux, which can then be used to guide medicinal chemistry campaigns and the design of antibacterial discovery libraries,” Zgurskaya said.